What do diversity and inclusion mean at SchoolMint?

-A common topic that floats around the SchoolMint offices is diversity and inclusion (D&I).
-What exactly is diversity and inclusion?
-Diversity is about having respect and appreciation of those who are of different race, gender, ethnicity, education, etc. Inclusion focuses on providing respect, support, and value for each individual, in which they are able to achieve their full potential.
-The following blog is written by our Senior Product Manager, Don Woods, and in collaboration with some fellow co-workers here who are making efforts to bring diversity and inclusion into the workplace.
+Diversity and inclusion (D&I) are common topics of conversation around the SchoolMint offices.
+But what exactly do they mean?
+Diversity is about having respect and appreciation for people of different races, genders, ethnicities, educational backgrounds, etc. Inclusion focuses on providing an environment of respect, support, and value for each individual, in which they are able to achieve their full potential.
+The following blog is written by our Senior Product Manager, Don Woods, in collaboration with some fellow co-workers here who are making efforts to bring diversity and inclusion into our workplace.

 Diversity and inclusion are always important.
 Always.
 And it’s even more imperative here at SchoolMint given the customers we serve.
 We have one of the most diverse customer bases — parents and school administrators throughout the U.S. — so, it makes sense for us to reflect the backgrounds of those customers.
 Furthermore, our mission directly impacts the pipeline that is often referred to by those fighting through the difficulties of creating diverse and inclusive offices.
 By providing a simple, accessible way for parents to apply and register for schools at home, we’re assisting families in the first steps to setting up their children for success.